Oryxel/Boar/README.md

 - A packet managing system for GeyserMC
 - A broken teleport handling system
 - A uncompleted prediction engine that only works on normal movement.
 (1e-4 accuracy)
-- A broken reach check that can only detect around 3.2 (not reliable btw).
 ## Problems
 - Player can clip into walls (they will glitch back anyway, but it will still cause false) mentioned in [3370](https://github.com/GeyserMC/Geyser/issues/3370) and [4269](https://github.com/GeyserMC/Geyser/issues/4269)
 - Prediction engine accuracy is yuck and can be even worse if player movement is too fast or in other cases.